Family violence is everyone’s business

 Domestic and family violence involves a range of physical, emotional, financial, verbal abuse and more.
 Read more about the types of domestic and family violence.

-In Australia, domestic and family violence disproportionately affects women – 16% of women (1.5 million) and 5.9% of men (528,800) have experienced physical violence from a partner since they were 15.1
+In Australia, domestic and family violence disproportionately affects women – 23% of women (2.3 million) and 7.3% of men (692,600) have experienced physical violence from a partner since the age of 15.1

 “The obvious physical effects of family and domestic violence on women are physical injury and death,” says Rebecca.
 “But there are also other less obvious effects on a woman’s physical health including insomnia, chronic pain, physical exhaustion, and reproductive health problems.”